gabrielStanovsky/template-oie/README.md

 ```

-## Projects which use template-oie
+## Users of template-oie

+The following projects make use of template-oie:

 * [Open Knowledge Representation](https://github.com/vered1986/OKR)